Advanced MOST Science Archive (AMSA)

 Microvariability and Oscillations of Stars (MOST) is a Canadian microsatellite designed to monitor optical variability in a few stellar targets for up to 60 days; it was launched in 2003.
-As the first telescope dedicated to asteroseismology, it was a pathfinder for the subsequent Convection Rotation and Planetary Transits (COROT) and Kepler missions and is still in operation.
-Canadian Space Agency (CSA) ceased operations support in 2014.
-The device measured the oscillation in light intensity of stars in order to determine their composition as well as age.
-It also measured transit of known exoplanets.
-The data is also published by the Canadian Astronomy Data Center (CADC) (http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/).
+As the first telescope dedicated to asteroseismology, it was a pathfinder for the subsequent COROT and Kepler missions and is still in operation.
+The CSA ceased operations support in 2014.
+The device measured the oscillation in light intensity of stars in order to determine their composition and age.
+It also measured transits of known exoplanets.
+The data are also published by the Canadian Astronomy Data Center (CADC) (http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/).

 - Publisher - Current Organization Name: Canadian Space Agency